lorenzo-stoakes/zeptux/README.md

 ### Usage

-Make sure you have gcc, binutils, python 3 and qemu installed.
+Make sure you have gcc, binutils, python 3, go and qemu installed.
 Then run:

 ```
-$ make qemu
+$ ./build
 ```

 #### Tests